 Once you’ve built your LinkedIn profile, I’d suggest replicating this on your Google+ profile.
 The main benefit to having a Google+ profile is that they rank very highly on Google searches.
 This will allow you to get a representation of yourself that shows you in a good light high up in Google searches.
 This can be particularly useful if a potential employer Googles you to get a little bit more information on you.
 Your Google+ profile will more than likely appear above other sites or profiles, ensuring that they see a professional representation of you, rather than one that shows you in a less favorable light or profiles of others with similar names muddying the waters.

-Google+ also has some handy features that you can utilise when networking.
+Google+ also has some handy features that you can utilize when networking.
 Find employees and hiring decision makers that already work at target companies and add them to an employer specific circle.
 Once you do this, you’ll be able to start getting involved in discussions or commenting on their content.
-If done right, this will help you to attract their attention – whether it leads to an opportunity or helps when an opportunity eventually comes up.
+If done right, this will help you to attract their attention - whether it leads to an opportunity or helps when an opportunity eventually comes up.

 Twitter offers one of the easiest ways to network with potential employers.
-Most organisations worth their salt will have a presence on Twitter, as will their individual recruiters.
+Most organizations worth their salt will have a presence on Twitter, as will their individual recruiters.
 Before you start following and engaging with them, it’s a good idea to build up a profile/brand that shows your interest in the area that you are trying to get work in.
 Use relevant keywords in your bio to show your particular specialty and follow and engage with other professionals and organizations relevant to your target industry/role.

 Follow and engage with target employers and decision-makers